-Migration Patterns in the Past Five YearsMay 2, 2019 Oregon is an in-migration state.
+Migration Patterns in the Past Five YearsAugust 18, 2020 Oregon is an in-migration state.
 For many years, more people have moved into Oregon each year than have moved out of the state.
 This population growth fuels the expansion of our cities and brings new brain power to foster the economic engine of Oregon’s future.
 Workers in some occupational groups are more likely to move than others.
 Where do these in-migrants come from?
 And when Oregonians leave, where do they go?

 Oregon Migration by Occupational Group

-Across occupation groups, net in-migration numbers typically account for between 1 percent and 4 percent of the groups’ estimated 2013 to 2017 labor force.
-At the low end, with net in-migration averaging about 1 percent of total employment, are occupations like protective service; construction and extraction; and installation, maintenance, and repair.
-Occupations with a more sizeable net in-migration impact averaging about 4 percent of statewide employment include food preparation and serving; and arts, design, entertainment, sports, and media.
+Across occupation groups, net in-migration numbers typically account for between 1 percent and 4 percent of the groups’ estimated 2014 to 2018 labor force.
+At the low end, with net in-migration averaging about 1 percent of total employment, are occupations like construction and extraction; building and grounds cleaning and maintenance; protective service; and office and administrative support.
+Occupations with a more sizeable net in-migration impact (averaging about 4 percent of statewide employment) include food preparation and serving; farming, fishing, and forestry; and life, physical, and social science.

 Military occupations are an exception to the overall pattern.
-Oregon doesn’t have much in the way of military employment, so for those occupations Oregon has seen a recent average of more than 1,300 moving away from the state and just 400 moving into the state, meaning net out-migration of more than 900 per year.
+Oregon doesn’t have much in the way of military employment, so for those occupations Oregon has seen a recent average of more than 1,200 moving away from the state and just 400 moving into the state, meaning net out-migration of almost 800 per year.
 It’s the only occupational group where more people are leaving Oregon than are moving in.

 Patterns in Selected States